irmen/cx16rockrunner/README.md

 Original Boulder Dash® in 1984 by First Star Software, created by Peter Liepa and Chris Gray.
 Copyright by BBG Entertainment GmbH.

+The default graphics uses an updated tile set made by Shign Bright for the Commander X16.
-The graphics tile set is from MIT-licensed GDash and is based on Boulder Rush by Michael Kowalski / Miksoft.
-See below for links.
+The classic graphics tile set is from MIT-licensed GDash and is based on Boulder Rush by Michael Kowalski / Miksoft.

 ![Rock Runner screenshot](rrgame.png)